Flaming Moe

 "Flaming Moe" is the eleventh episode of the twenty-second season of the American animated television series The Simpsons.
+The episode was directed by Chuck Sheetz and written by Matt Selman.
 It originally aired on the Fox network in the United States on January 16, 2011.

 It follows the efforts of Waylon Smithers to earn Mr. Burns' respect by turning Moe's Tavern into a successful gay bar, leading Moe to become more popular as a gay man than Smithers.
 Meanwhile, Principal Skinner looks for love with the substitute music teacher.
+Alyson Hannigan, Scott Thompson, and Kristen Wiig guest starred.
+The episode received positive reviews.

 Plot

 Waylon Smithers learns that he is not included in Mr. Burns' will, the main beneficiary now being Burns' pet giant tortoise.
-When he confronts Burns, he tells Smithers he only respects "self-made men".
-Dejected, Smithers tries to cheer himself up by going to "The League of Extra Horny Gentlemen", a gay bar, but is denied entrance because he is not as attractive or fashionable as the rest of the clientele.
+When he confronts Burns, he tells Smithers he only respects "self-made men."
+Dejected, Smithers tries to cheer himself up by going to "The League of Extra Horny Gentlemen," a gay bar, but is denied entrance because he is not as attractive or fashionable as the rest of the clientele.
 Stopping by Moe's Tavern instead, he notices how slow business is and proposes to Moe that they refurbish his bar and make it into a gay bar, with the encouragement of other gays who were not accepted into the other lookist bar.
 Smithers hopes to earn Mr. Burns' respect by building a successful business in addition to having a place in which he can feel accepted.
 They turn Moe's into an ultra-trendy gay bar called Mo's.
 Mo's new patrons come to believe that Moe too is gay, a misconception he encourages for fear of losing their business.
 He becomes more popular than Smithers, so popular with the local gay community that they push Moe to run for the city council to become the first "openly gay" council member.

-Smithers attempts to "out" Moe as straight while Moe is announcing his candidacy by demanding that Moe kiss him.
+Smithers attempts to "out" Moe as straight while Moe is announcing his candidacy by demanding that Smithers kiss him.
 Puckering his lips, Moe leans into Smithers, but at the last minute cannot and announces that he was lying.
 Moe asks for forgiveness and hopes that they understand his need to be accepted; he also points out that if they do not support him, his ultra-homophobic, latent opponent may win.
 The crowd is nevertheless disheartened and angry, and leaves.
-Before Moe leaves, he grabs Smithers and kisses him, afterward saying "Like frisbee golf, I'm glad I tried it once".
+Before Moe leaves, he grabs Smithers and kisses him, afterward saying "Like frisbee golf, I'm glad I tried it once."
 The credits end as Mo's is renovated back to the old Moe's Tavern again.